archie-rp/rs-schema-wb/docs/api/Rules.md

 ### notRequired

-Makes validation required (meaning it can be null and undefined)
+The `notRequired` method is used to make a validation rule required, meaning it can be null or undefined.

 ```javascript
 string().notRequired()